final-form/react-final-form/README.md

 These are the props that [`<Field/>`](#field--reactcomponenttypefieldprops) provides to your render function or component.
-This object separates out the values and callbacks intended to be given to the input component from the `meta` data about the field.
+This object separates out the values and event handlers intended to be given to the input component from the `meta` data about the field.
 The `input` can be destructured directly into an `<input/>` like so: `<input {...props.input}/>`.
 Keep in mind that **the values in `meta` are dependent on you having subscribed to them** with the [`subscription` prop](#subscription-fieldsubscription)